 Whether you are a hiker, a scrambler, a wanderer, or a rock climber, there is something here for you amid these red and yellow peaks.

 Due to several factors, the Calico Hills are a good year-round destination.
-In the winter, the canyon approaches to the higher peaks in RRCNCA can be icy, but that is not an issue in the Calico Hills.
-During the summer, heat makes hiking and climbing in the region anywhere from unpleasant to perilous, but because the peaks of the Calico Hills have short approaches and are relatively low, once can climb them (or do technical climbs on the walls of the western side) early in the morning, beating the heat and sometimes even beating the sun itself.
+In the winter, the canyon approaches to the higher peaks in RRCNCA can be icy and the summits can be quite cold, but that is not as much of an issue in the Calico Hills.
+During the summer, heat makes hiking and climbing in the region anywhere from unpleasant to perilous, but because the peaks of the Calico Hills have short approaches and are relatively low, one can climb them (or do technical climbs on the walls of the western side) early in the morning, beating the heat and sometimes even beating the sun itself.

 Native American Petroglyphs in the Calico Hills area